 Step 2.
 Get the team together

 Set up a time for your entire time to discuss the survey results, if possible, do this in person and in a room where everyone will feel comfortable.
-If your results are quite varied, or you foresee difficulties during the discussion, reach out your HR team, or a peer team lead to be a third party to facilitate the discussion.
+If your results are quite varied, or you foresee difficulties during the discussion, reach out to your HR team, or a peer team lead to be a third party to facilitate the discussion.

 Introduce the Results